UWFlow/rmc/README.md

 We work inside a [virtualenv][], so remember to `source ~/.virtualenv/rmc/bin/activate` whenever you're working within the repo.

-To populate the database with courses, sections, and some sample reviews, run `make init_data`.

 You should now be ready to boot the local server, with `make local`.

 Once it starts running, point your browser to http://localhost:5000/

-## MongoDB error on Linux

 If you are getting a connection refused error when trying to run `make local` and are on Linux, this is most likely due to MongoDB taking too long to start the first time it's run.
 To fix this, run `mongod --config config/mongodb_local.conf`